stefanoalei/CEM-sap-program/README.md

   * CentOS 7.5 and Ubuntu 16.04.3 are validated.

 * Disk partition
+  * This has to be done during host OS installation.
   * Use logical volume.
-  * Make single root `/` LV, don't create separate home `/home` LV.
+  * Make single root `/` LV.
+  * Don't create separate home `/home` LV.
-  * For better disk performance, reserve a partition for libvirt volume.
+  * Optionally, for better disk performance, reserve a partition (1TB) for libvirt volume.

 * Kernel
   * Upgrade kernel and reboot, after installation.